AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-learning/VL-Integration.md

 than by matching tissue landmarks. `GFP` is in the gene panel for exactly this reason.

+Side view of lightsheet volume:
 ![The lightsheet volume of the tangential section](/resources/vl-lightsheet-volume.png)

+### Validating Ophys-mFISH co-registration

-The figure below sweeps through cortical depth with the two volumes overlaid — the two-photon structural stack in green, the lightsheet volume in magenta.
+The figure below sweeps through cortical depth, from the top down, with the two volumes overlaid — the two-photon structural stack in green, the lightsheet volume in magenta.
 Cells that appear white are present in both.

+Top down view of 2P z-stack (green) aligned to lightsheet volume (purple):
 ![Sweeping through depth with both volumes overlaid](/resources/vl-coreg-sweep.gif)

-The procedure is semi-automated and ends in a manual quality control step.
+The procedure is semi-automated and ends in a manual quality control step to verify the matches.

-## The identifiers
+## The coregistration identifiers

 Four identifiers appear in the linked data, and they have different scopes.